 Gharial

-- A gharial floated in the river, its long, narrow snout specialized for catching fish.
+- A gharial floated in a river, its long snout adapted for catching fish.

 Squirrel

-- The squirrel scampered up a tree, its bushy tail flicking as it stashed away acorns.
+- A squirrel scampered up a tree, stashing away acorns for later.

 Chipmunk

-- A chipmunk filled its cheek pouches with seeds, preparing for the winter ahead.
+- A chipmunk filled its cheek pouches with seeds, preparing for winter.

 Porcupine